cosbi-research/beesl/README.md

 ## Contacts

-Please address all enquiries to [biomed-knowledge-extraction@cosbi.eu](mailto:biomed-knowledge-extraction@cosbi.eu?subject=BeeSL) team.
+Please address any enquiries to lombardo@cosbi.eu team.